att/sessionOffload/doc/APIVersioning.md

 # OpenOffload API Versioning

 ## Introduction
 OpenOffload follows a similar versioning model for its gRPC API as Kubernetes, see Reference 1.
-The intent is to enable teh evolution of the OpenOffload API while enabling developers of OpenOffload devices to have a stable APi to develop and deliver against.
+The intent is to enable the evolution of the OpenOffload API while enabling developers of OpenOffload devices to have a stable APi to develop and deliver against.

 The naming convention will be as follows: